History of Tibet (1950–present): 1950–1955: Traditional systems

 Tibetan areas in Qinghai, known as Kham, which were outside the authority of the Dalai Lama's government, did not enjoy this same autonomy and had land redistribution implemented in full.
 Most lands were taken away from noblemen and monasteries and re-distributed to serfs.
 The Tibetan region of Eastern Kham, previously Xikang province, was incorporated into the province of Sichuan.
 Western Kham was put under the Chamdo Military Committee.
 In these areas, land reform was implemented.
 This involved communist agitators designating "landlords"—sometimes arbitrarily chosen—for public humiliation in so-called "struggle sessions", torture, maiming, and even death.
 It was only after 1959 that China brought the same practices to Central Tibet.

-1956–1958: Trials and incremental reform

-By 1956 there was unrest in eastern Kham and Amdo, where land reform had been implemented in full.
-Rebellions erupted and eventually spread into western Kham and Ü-Tsang.
-In some parts of the country Chinese Communists tried to establish rural communes, as they were in the whole of China.

-A rebellion against the Chinese occupation was led by noblemen and monasteries and broke out in Amdo and eastern Kham in June 1956.
-The insurrection, supported by the American CIA, eventually spread to Lhasa.

-The Tibetan resistance movement began with isolated resistance to PRC control in 1956.
-Initially there was considerable success and with CIA support and aid much of southern Tibet fell into Tibetan guerilla fighters hands.
-During this campaign, tens of thousands of Tibetans were killed.

-For many, their religious beliefs were not even left untouched by the communist influence.
-Those who practice Buddhism, as well as the Dalai Lama, were not safe from harm at this time.
-It came to the point where the Chinese government had caused a suppression of religion and in the end felt threatened by the Dalai Lama.
-What the Chinese government had thought to do was to kidnap and harm him.
-India ended up being the country that provided the safest land for the Tibetans and the Dalai Lama who wanted to practice Buddhism in peace and be safe at the same time.